AnyLog-co/AnyLog-GUI/react-spa/README.md

 If VSCode does not recognize .tsx files for syntax highlighting, etc.

-1. Commmand palette -> etensions
+1. Click Extensions in the left navigation bar
 2. Search for "@builtin typescript"
 3. Make sure all extensions listed are enabled

-## Chrome Extensions
+## Recommended Chrome Extensions

 - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)